ricnogfer/pypsatopo/README.md

     python pypsatopo.py my_network.nc --log
     ```

-    While parameter `log` tells PyPSATopo to display all log messages (independently of these being information or warning messages), parameters `log_info` and `log_warning` tell PyPSATopo to only display information or warning log messages, respectively.
+    While parameter `log` tells PyPSATopo to display all log messages (independently of these being information or warning log messages), parameters `log_info` and `log_warning` tell PyPSATopo to only display information or warning log messages, respectively.
 As an example, the following displays only information log messages (and all warning log messages will not be displayed) while generating the topographical representation of a network:

     ```python
     pypsatopo.generate(my_network, log_info = True)